jhastrovio/Pers-MS-OpenAI/docs/design_decisions.md

 * Provides secure + managed gateway for users to query internal knowledge base.
 * Company Assistant will be published with file_search attached.
 * Allows front-end inline citations (filename • page) + confidence score.

+### 9️⃣ Email and Attachment Ingestion

+* All emails are ingested as JSONL files (one email per line/object) for efficient, scalable processing and OpenAI File Search compatibility.
+* Each email JSON object includes metadata (subject, sender, recipients, date, etc.), body, and a list of references to attachment files.
+* Attachments are stored in OneDrive for centralized, secure storage.
+Each attachment is referenced in the email JSONL by its OneDrive file ID or URL.
+* Attachments are also ingested into OpenAI File Search as separate files, with metadata linking them to their parent email.
+* **All uploads to OpenAI File Search are performed using the GA Vector Store SDK endpoints, with metadata attached to each file for advanced filtering and retrieval.
+REST API workarounds are no longer required.**

 ---